Understanding Play Schema Theory

 Certificates Of Completion

 While there are too many organizations overseeing the approval of early learning professional development for us to keep track of, we know this training is accepted as follows:

-This session is pre-approved as professional development in IL, NE, MI, OK, and WI.
+This session is pre-approved as professional development in IL, NE, MI, OK, MO, and WI.

 This session is accepted as professional development in Alabama, Arizona, and South Dakota.

 Alberta | We have been informed that Alberta does not have a pre-approval process and that our certificates contain the required information to be accepted as in-service training.